wvanderp/the-right-tool/.github/style-guide.instructions.md

 We keep things simple with a clean, modern system font.
 Text should be easy to read:

 - Base size is 16px
-- Comfortable line height of 1.5
+- Comfortable line-height of 1.5
 - We use three weights: normal (400), medium (500), and bold (700) for hierarchy

 ## Layout & Spacing